Carl Eller: Professional career

 Starting in 1968, Eller's fifth campaign, Minnesota won 10 Central Division titles in the next 11 seasons.
-The Vikings won the NFL Championship in 1969, losing to the AFL Champion Kansas City Chiefs in Super Bowl IV, and won the NFC Championships in 1973, 1974, and 1976.
+The Vikings won the NFL Championship in 1969, losing to the AFL Champion Kansas City Chiefs in Super Bowl IV.
+The Vikings also won the NFC Championships in 1973, 1974, and 1976, but lost in the Super Bowl each year.
 Eller was one of 11 Vikings to play in all four of their Super Bowls.

 He was selected to play in six Pro Bowls (1968–1971, 1973, and 1974).
 After being traded with an eighth-round pick to Seattle Seahawks for defensive tackle Steve Niehaus, Eller played his final season in 1979 with the Seattle Seahawks, where he ran his career total to 225 games.
 In his career, "Moose" only missed three games and started 209 out of the 225 he played.

 Eller is credited as the Vikings' all-time sack leader with 130½.
 He also had 3 sacks with the Seahawks in 1979 for a career total of 133½.
 He set a career high with 15 sacks in 1969 and matched that total in 1977; he also amassed 7 seasons with 10 or more sacks.
+He recovered 23 fumbles during his career.

-Eller was First-team All-NFL from 1968–71, and again in 1973.
-He was also Second-team All-Pro in 1967 and 1972 and was All-NFC by AP and The Sporting News in 1975.
-Matched with his Pro Bowls, Eller had a nine-year consecutive streak with some sort of post-season honor which began in 1967 with his Second-team All-pro selection and ended in 1975 with his All-NFC honors.
+Eller was first-team All-NFL from 1968 to 1971, and again in 1973.
+He was also second-team All-Pro in 1967 and 1972 and was named first-team All-NFC by the AP, UPI, and The Sporting News in 1975.
+Including his Pro Bowls, Eller had a nine-year consecutive streak of post-season honors which began in 1967 with his second-team All-Pro selection and ended in 1975 with his All-NFC honors.
+He was named to the Pro Football Hall of Fame 1970s All-Decade Team.

-He was voted the winner of the George Halas Trophy in 1971 as the NFL's Defensive Player of the Year as awarded by the Newspaper Enterprise Association (NEA).
+He was voted the winner of the George Halas Trophy in 1971 as the NFL's Defensive Player of the Year as awarded by the Newspaper Enterprise Association.

+Honors and awards

+In 2004, Eller was elected to the Pro Football Hall of Fame.
+He was elected to the College Football Hall of Fame in 2006.
+In 2000, Eller was named to the Vikings' 40th Anniversary Team and in 2010, he was named to the Vikings' 50th Anniversary team.
+Beginning in 1984, following each football season, the Carl Eller Award is given to the University of Minnesota's Defensive Player of the Year.
+In 1992, he was inducted into the University of Minnesota's M Club Hall of Fame.

+In 2003, he was named to the Professional Football Researchers Association Hall of Very Good in the association's inaugural HOVG class.